Gregory-Hilbert/Gregory-Hilbert.github.io/index.md

 ---

 ## Who I am
 Hello!
 I’m Gregory Hilbert, an aspiring IT professional with a unique blend of experience in business management, data analysis, and supporting IT operations while in non IT roles.
 My curiosity and excitement for solving problems have led me to develop a strong interest in information technology, especially in **network engineering** and **blue teaming**.
-Right now, I’m dedicated to deepening my knowledge in networking, threat detection, and network security as I pursue my first official role in IT or Cybersecurity.
+I’m committed to gaining a more technical understanding of how networks operate, and how we can best configure those networks as I pursue my first official role in IT or Cybersecurity.

 Professional Statement: [Professional Statement](ProfessionalStatement.md)